 - When about ready to serve, cut tortillas into strips and fry in 1 Tbsp butter per tortilla, flipping once.
 Cook until golden brown, remove with a slotted spoon, and set on a paper towel to dry.

-- Ladle soup into bowls and serve with Monterrey jack cheese, sliced avocado, sour dream, fried tortillas, and more cilantro.
+- Ladle soup into bowls and serve with Monterrey jack cheese, sliced avocado, sour cream, fried tortillas, and more cilantro.

 This recipe is also fantastic leftover!